-John McKnight is a Senior Litigation Counsel in the DC office who works primarily on qui tam/whistleblower cases.
+John McKnight is a Senior Litigation Counsel in the San Francisco office who works primarily on qui tam/whistleblower cases.
 He received his law degree from University of Maryland Law School in 2011.

 Our commitment to securing justice and providing the best representation possible is reflected in a commitment to diversity within our own firm.
 At Sanford Heisler Sharp, LLP, we know better than to think the best attorneys look alike, sound alike, think alike, or live alike.
 What matters is talent, and we hire the best talent available.